StanJulia/Stan.jl/README.md

 ## Caveats

-Version 0.0.3 does not handle NaN in the input data.
+Version 0.0.4 does not handle NaN in the input data???

 ## A walk-through example